 - The Company has obligations to pay pension benefits to certain individuals.
 The calculation of the net defined pension liability is dependent on a number of factors including: life expectancy, inflation, and the discount rate on corporate bonds.
-The Company estimates these factors in determining the net pension liability in the balance sheet.
+The Company estimates these factors in determining the net pension liability in the balance sheet based on advice from professional advisors.
 The assumptions reflect historical experience and current trends. - Investment properties are valued at fair value annually.
-This has been carried out as at 31 March 2018 by an external valuer in accordance with the requirements of the RICS Valuation - Professional Standards 2014 and the directors deem this appropriate.
+This has been carried out as at 31 March 2020 by an external valuer in accordance with the requirements of the RICS Valuation Professional Standards 2014 and the directors deem this appropriate.
+Further information relating to a material valuation uncertainty included in this report in relation to the possible impact of the ongoing COVID-19 pandemic is given in note 9 to the accounts.